 Craignure acts as a (very approximate) halfway marker.
 Half a dozen sheep containers are lined up by the jetty, waiting to be loaded onto the Oban ferry.
 “Probably off to be turned into lamb chops,” one of the group muses.
 “Yum yum yum.”
 The concept of mortality returns.
 This is going to be a long drive.

 South of Craignure, the A849 swings around to the west, following the rough curvature of the island.
 The bleak, unforgiving landscape on this side of the island looks terrifyingly beautiful.
-I turn to the rest of the car and speculate about the number of people have walked across these plains, through the forests that are barely accessible by road, and up the steep climbs that loom before us.
+I turn to the rest of the car and speculate about the number of people that have walked across these plains, through the forests that are barely accessible by road, and up the steep climbs that loom before us.
 The response consists of a Mexican wave of shrugs.